Product

 LTV = ARPU / User Churn

 The higher your user churn, the lower your lifetime value will be.
-You can see why paying attention to both LTV and churn is so critical.
+This is why paying attention to both LTV and churn is so critical.

 Luckily, you don’t have to calculate customer lifetime value manually.
 Using Baremetrics, you can automatically track and analyze your LTV growth over time!